-6 See PUA §§ 7-1224 to 7-1229 (codifying, in part, Senate Bill 937 / House Bill 1035).
+6 See PUA §§ 7-1224 to-1229 (codifying, in part, Senate Bill 937 / House Bill 1035).

-Administrator.
+connected energy storage.7 Projects will be selected by the Commission in consultation with the RFA Administrator, following a legislative-style proceeding.
 The Commission will issue a decision whether to approve one or more Applications by October 1, 2026.